seasonedcc/composable-functions/README.md

 ## Taking parameters that are not user input

 Sometimes you want to ensure the safety of certain values that weren't explicitly sent by the user.
-We call them environment:
+We call them _environment_:

 ```tsx
 const sendEmail = makeDomainFunction(